NoriSte/working-software-mastering-ui-testing/README.md

 - open the `cypress/integration/authentication.integration.test.js` and explore it
 - then, move to the `cypress/integration/authentication.e2e.test.js`
 - in the end: run the `npm test` command

+## UI Testing Best Practices book

+Do not forge to add a star to my (work in progress) [UI Testing Best Practices](https://github.com/NoriSte/ui-testing-best-practices) book on GitHub 😊